 12. Aqua L’amour Amazon Frogbit Live Aquarium Floating Plant

 These plants are Frogbids provided by Aqua L’amour, and they will supply six plants with three leaves for each plant in a lot.
 Frogbids are very fast-growing plants and excellent at ammonia and nitrate removal from an aquarium.

 These are floating plants, and they can cover your whole aquarium with small round leaves in a short period.

 They are easy to grow but might require regular grooming.
-No CO2 supplementation is necessary, but frequent nutrient dosing will promote their growth.
+No CO2 supplementation is necessary, but frequent nutrient dosing will promote Amazon Frogbit’s growth.

-Extreme ambient temperature is not suitable for Frogbits, so the supplier does not go for any shipment if the day time temperature of the delivery area is below 35 or above 90 degrees Fahrenheit.
+Extreme ambient temperature is not suitable for Frogbits, so the supplier does not go for any shipment if the delivery area’s daytime temperature is below 35 or above 90 degrees Fahrenheit.